CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Configuration-Management.md

 4. Enter a unique name for the subinterface in the format \<parent-interface:subinterface-number\>.

-5. Optionally enter an alias for this subinterface. (format, limitations???)
+5. Optionally enter an alias for this subinterface.

 6. Select a VLAN to apply to this subinterface.